RMITLibrary/easy_cite/markdown/vancouver.md

 > Changes to the nature of healthcare as they relate to inclusive practice are outlined by Davis et al. (5)

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference List entry

+Instead of author names, you will use editor name(s) followed by a comma and the word editor or editors.

-When an edited book has one editor:
+When an edited book has **one editor**:

+**Rule**

+> 5. Editor's family name initials, editor.
+Book title: book subtitle.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

-> 4. Frumkin H, editor.
+> 5. Frumkin H, editor.
 Environmental health: from global to local.
 3rd ed.
 San Francisco (CA): Jossey-Bass; 2016.

-When an edited book has multiple editors:
+When an edited book has **six or fewer editors**:

+**Rule**

+> 6. Editor's family name initials, Editor's family name initials, Editor's family name initials, Editor's family name initials, editors.
+Book title: book subtitle.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

-> 5. Davis J, Birks M, Chapman YB, editors.
+> 6. Davis J, Birks M, Chapman YB, editors.
 Inclusive practice for health professionals.
 South Melbourne (Australia): Oxford University Press; 2015.

+When there are **more than six editors**, list the first six, followed by **et al.** then a comma and the word editors:

+**Rule**

+> 7. Editor's family name initials, Editor's family name initials, Editor's family name initials, Editor's family name initials, Editor's family name initials, Editor's family name initials, et al., editors.
+Book title: book subtitle.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

+> 7. Bast RC Jr, Croce CM, Hait WN, Hong WK, Kufe DW, Piccart-Gebhart M, et al., editors.
+Holland-Frei cancer medicine.
+9th ed.
+Hoboken (NJ): Wiley; 2017.

+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

 ###### end-subtype-content